ibm-cloud-docs/blockchain-sw-213/howto/ibp-v2-troubleshooting.md

 ibp-operator-769d94ffbc-w52n6   0/1       ImagePullBackOff   0          32s
 ```

 This problem occurs when your deployment cannot pull the {{site.data.keyword.blockchainfull_notm}} Platform images from the {{site.data.keyword.IBM_notm}} Entitlement registry.
-This can happen because you provided an incorrect name of your secret to the `imagePullSecret:` field, or if there was a problem with the url or the key that you provided to the entitlement key secret.
+This can happen because you provided an incorrect name of your secret to the `imagePullSecrets:` field, or if there was a problem with the url or the key that you provided to the entitlement key secret.
 This error can also occur if you supplied the wrong image tag to the file.
 {: tsCauses}

 When I try to apply the custom resource file, I receive a parsing error: